aws-samples/sample-parliamentary-question-responder/content/content/docs/how-it-works.md

 ## Functionality

 ### Sign On

-After signing in, users arrive at the landing page where they can choose between two primary functions: identifying similar parliamentary questions that have been previously answered to establish precedent, or drafting a new AI-assisted response complete with citations from official source materials.
+The application uses a standard authentication flow powered by Amazon Cognito.
+New users will need to create an account before accessing the system's functionality.

+#### Account Creation Process
+1. From the sign-in page, select "Create an account"
+2. Enter your email address and create a secure password
+3. Submit the form to initiate account verification
+4. Check your email for a verification code
+5. Enter the verification code on the confirmation screen
+6. Optionally, you may set up sign-in with a passkey for enhanced security and convenience
+7. Once verified, you'll be automatically redirected to the application landing page

 {{< cards >}}
   {{< card link="/docs/images/pq-signin.png" title="Application Sign on Page" image="/docs/images/pq-signin.png">}}
   {{< card link="/docs/images/pq-home.png" title="Application Landing Page" image="/docs/images/pq-home.png">}}
 {{< /cards >}}

+After signing in, users arrive at the landing page where they can choose between two primary functions: identifying similar parliamentary questions that have been previously answered to establish precedent, or drafting a new AI-assisted response complete with citations from official source materials.

 ### Question Intake & Similar Question Detection